Xylemon/Window-Manager-Scripts/README.md

 Optional:

 - A libnotify based notification daemon
-- xclip if you want to use the upload url to clipboard feature
+- xclip if you want to use the upload URL to clipboard feature
-- Curl with openssl support (if you want to upload with SFTP)
+- cURL with OpenSSL support (if you want to upload with SFTP)

 ##License